ajay7yadav/e_commerce/README.md

 # Nodejs based eCommerce Application
+# MVC stucture
 ## Features - Create the REST APIs for categories

 - Create the REST APIs for Products